After Testing Work Gloves, This is The Pair We Use Daily

 Additional Features

-In addition to the most essential material matters, consider the following other features when choosing work gloves.
+In addition to the essential material matters, consider the following other features when choosing work gloves.

-• Cuffs: Most canvas work gloves have a knit or stretchy fitted cuff that helps keep out moisture and dirt.
-Heavy-duty leather work gloves often have open cuffs, making it easy to slip them on and off.
-Lighter leather gloves typically have an open cuff with a bit of elastic running around the base of the palm, which protects from moisture, sawdust, dirt, and other grime while allowing the wearer to remove the gloves easily.
+• Cuffs: Stretchy, fitted cuffs keep out moisture and dirt.
+Heavy-duty work gloves, especially leather ones, often have open cuffs, making it easy to slip them on and off.
+Lighter leather gloves typically have an open cuff with a bit of elastic running around the base of the palm, which protects hands while allowing the wearer to remove the gloves easily.

-• Coating: Fabric gloves with a coating of nitrile or polyurethane across the palm and fingers are excellent for muddy gardening projects, painting, and light landscaping.
+• Coating: Fabric gloves with a layer of nitrile or polyurethane across the palm and fingers are excellent for muddy gardening projects, painting, and light landscaping.

-• Padding: Leather gloves with extra padding in the palms are a must for jobs that include a lot of vibration or shock to the hands, such as extended periods of hammering, using a chainsaw, digging through hard or rocky soil, or using a jackhammer or similar tool.
+• Padding: Leather gloves with extra padding in the palms are a must for jobs that include a lot of vibration or shock to the hands, such as extended periods of hammering, using a chainsaw, digging through hard or rocky soil, or using a tool like a jackhammer.
 The padding helps absorb shockwaves that otherwise could lead to wrist or hand injuries, including carpal tunnel syndrome.

 FAQs

-Work gloves have been around for decades, but they have become more popular as glove design and construction have improved to incorporate better stitching, different materials, and cold-weather protection like that found in insulated or heated gloves.
-With so many options, there may be some lingering questions.
-Find answers below to some of the most commonly asked questions about work gloves when selecting a new pair.
+Work gloves have improved over decades to incorporate better stitching, different materials, and cold-weather protection like that found in heated gloves.
+Below are answers to some of the most commonly asked questions about work gloves.

 Q. Which type of work gloves last the longest?